NeoGranular/lanyon/_posts/2016-08-19-martial-god-chapter-01-34.md

 Indeed, taking his strange, inconceivable cultivation speed and situation into account, his cultivation couldn’t possibly be influenced.

 “Then, that’s good,” He Wude solemnly said, “Xu family will certainly provoke troubles.
-Moreover, I am certain that after your eldest uncle and eldest brother, they will pay attention to your performance.”
+Moreover, I am certain they will try to act in the abscence of your eldest uncle and eldest brother.
+At that time, everything will depend on you.”

 He Yiming’s both eyes shined as he said: